Discipline, Punishment and Abuse

 CHILD ABUSE OR DISCIPLINE: WHAT IS THE DIFFERENCE?

-What is this disease?
-It’s not a disease of the body, but sometimes it causes physical and emotional scars.
-It’s not a disease of the brain, but people’s thoughts and beliefs can cause it to develop.
-The disease is child abuse.
-The cause is the use of punishment, instead of discipline, and many “normal, average” families have early warning symptoms.
+Child Abuse is at epidemic proportions.
+The cause is the use of punishment, instead of discipline.
 While all abuse uses punishment, not all punishment is abusive.
 This does not mean “mild” punishment works or is okay, because all punishment is based on the belief that children must suffer, somehow, to “learn their lesson.”
 Anytime you impose suffering on another person, it is disrespectful and can cause damage to the relationship.

-The symptoms are most obvious in people who have personal power and control issues and those who don’t set limits enough and think the opposite reaction, punishment, will balance their style.
-(True balance is between these two extremes, flexibility within firm limits.)
-Anyone can be a “carrier” of this punishment “disease,” even if they are not abusive themselves.
-Carriers can be parents or even professionals who give unhealthy advice to parents.
-To recognize a “carrier,” look for the following comments: “Show them who’s boss.”
+Parents and even professionals may give unhealthy advice to parents, such as “Show them who’s boss.”
 “You should make kids feel bad when they misbehave.”
 “Make sure the punishment is unpleasant.”
 “What they need is a good spanking.”
 “Stand them in a corner until a timer goes off.”
 “Take away their favorite activity.”
 “Do it because I said so, don’t ask why.”
 “That will teach them.”
 In truth, punishment doesn’t teach, it just hurts.
 Anytime someone imposes suffering, it makes learning more difficult and builds resentment toward the person causing the suffering.

 All punishment causes physical or emotional suffering.
 If that suffering is harmful, it’s now crossed the line into being abuse.
 The damage might not be visible, like bruises, but the emotional scars can last a lifetime.
 Punishment can involve physical suffering, such as spanking, hitting, grabbing, squeezing, tweaking, dragging, shoving, or slapping.
 It can also involve “power plays,” lectures, and harmful words that blame, shame, warn, threaten, or put-down.Punishment is unfair and usually lasts too long.
 Often, the parent uses the same punishment every time, whether it relates to the misbehavior or not.
 When angry or hurt, parents use punishment as a weapon for revenge.